tradingstrategy-ai/docs/source/glossary.rst

     Decentralised finance

         Decentralised finance (DeFi) is an emerging financial technology that challenges the current centralised banking system.

         It refers to a set of newly emerging financial products and services that operate on decentralised platforms using cryptocurrency and blockchain technology.
 DeFi eliminates the fees that banks and other financial institutions charge, making it more accessible to anyone with an internet connection.

+        Decentralised finance, or DeFi, for short, refers to :term:`on-chain`, protocol based, trading activities.
+DeFi protocols include exchanges, like :term:`Uniswap` and lending pools like Aave.
+        DeFi services are :term:`non-custodial`, being the largest difference to centralised finance (CeFi) services.

         Examples of decentralised finance protocols include Uniswap, Aave, Curve, MakerDAO, Compound, Euler, SushiSwap.

+        `Read more at Wikipedia <https://en.wikipedia.org/wiki/Decentralized_finance>`__.

+        See also

+        - :term:`Decentralised exchange`

+        - :term:`Non-custodial`

+        - :term:`On-chain`

+        - :term:`Smart contract`

+        - :term:`Stablecoin`

+        - :term:`Wallet`

     Algorithmic trading